-Thanks to the heavy waves of Italian immigration at the turn of the 20th century, we are blessed with incredible artisanal ice cream.
+Thanks to the heavy waves of Italian immigration at the turn of the 20th century, we are blessed with incredible artisanal ice cream in Argentina.

 For even more insider tips, here are my favorite Buenos Aires ice cream shops, complete with tips on how to order.

 You’ll see a few chain ice cream shops across the city, like Freddo, Volta or Chungo.
 They’re good and you won’t be disappointed.

 However, the best are mom-and-pop shops like Cadore on Avenida Corrientes, which is famous for its dulce de leche ice cream and high-quality ingredients.

 Chocotorta is the most popular children’s Argentinian dessert.

 It’s simple, no fuss, and requires zero baking with just three easy ingredients.